xpscyho/TurnH264/README.md

 ---

-My fork was developed alongside this master branch during pre-release hence the differences in code.
+My fork was developed alongside this master branch during pre-release hence the large differences in code.